 A recent holiday specifically for children under 14 was created under the PRC to be held each year on 1st June.
 Admission to cinemas is free and presents are given.

-Rain is essential for crops and another minor festival the Rain Festival, like the Dragon Boat festival, is associated with rain on the 13th of the fifth month.
-Ceremonies used to seek an adequate provision of water, not too little and not too much.
+Rain is essential for crops and another minor festival, the Rain Festival, like the Dragon Boat festival, is associated with rain on the 13th of the fifth month.
+Ceremonies used to seek just the quantity of rain, not too little and not too much.
 Like St. Swithin's day ➚, the absence of rain on this day may presage a drought.
 There are many gods of rain and legends about them.
 As rain is associated with dragons they feature prominently in such tales including the Jinlong Si Dawang (Golden Dragon King).
 It is not a public holiday.

 As the sun’s heat reaches its full power this minor festival is set aside to lay out anything that needs drying in the sun.
 Clothes; bedding; papers; grain are some of the things that can benefit from a thorough airing and drying in the sun.
 Clothes Drying Day takes place on the sixth day of sixth month.
 The legend is that the Dragon King, ruler of water, spent this day drying its scales.
-Another tale is that it was when the Buddhist scriptures that were being carried into China in the 'Journey to the West' were laid out to dry on this day.
-Temples used to bring out the Classic scriptures for a good airing.
+Another tale is that it was the day when the Buddhist scriptures that were being carried into China in the 'Journey to the West' were laid out to dry; and so temples used to bring out the Classic scriptures for a good airing.
 It is a minor festival and not a public holiday.

 guǐ mén kāi Ghost Gate Opens